 Modifying the course of diseases

 Certain stem cells possess the specific ability to alter the cellular response to injury or abnormal immune activity in the absence of being incorporated into the recipient's organism.
 These stem cells act on the outcome of the disease without directly replacing the damaged cells.
-Bone marrow mesenchymal stem cells were initially believed to promote tissue regeneration by direct cell replacement; however, it turned out that these cells stimulate tissue repair mainly by paracrine control signals.
-The mesenchymal stem cell population, by altering immune functions, can modify the response to injuries, and can alleviate the -mainly iflammatory- consequences of autoimmune processes[6,7,12].
+Bone marrow mesenchymal stem cells were initially believed to promote tissue regeneration by direct cell replacement; however, these cells stimulate tissue repair mainly by paracrine control signals.
+The mesenchymal stem cell population by altering immune functions can modify the response to injuries and can alleviate the mainly inflammatory consequences of autoimmune processes[6,7,12].

-From a clinical point of view, in contrast to differentiated cells, the use of stem cells is more advantageous, as they can be collected more easily and in larger quantities, their proliferation capacity is more pronounced, they are more resistant in cell culture, their aging is delayed, they are able to form a number of cell lines, and are able to promote vascularization of tissue carriers[29].
+From a clinical point of view, the use of stem cells is more advantageous than differentiated cells because they can be collected more easily and in larger quantities, their proliferation capacity is more pronounced, they are more resistant in cell culture, their aging is delayed, they are able to form a number of cell lines, and they are able to promote vascularization of tissue carriers[29].
 Clinically, many arguments support the therapeutic use of adult stem cells.
-They are present in virtually all organs and body fluids; can be isolated and used in an autologous manner.
+They are present in virtually all organs and body fluids and can be isolated and used in an autologous manner.
 In adult stem cells, similarly to stem cells derived from extrafetal tissues, there is a low risk of mutation-dependent side effects.
-On the other hand, the clinical applicability of adult stem cells, in contrast to the ethical and legal norms regulating the use of stem cells from human ova, embryos and fetuses, is considerably more relaxed[1,6,29].
+On the other hand, the clinical applicability of adult stem cells, in contrast to the ethical and legal norms regulating the use of stem cells from human ova, embryos, and fetuses, is considerably more relaxed[1,6,29].

-While storing stem cells derived from extrafetal tissues provides the opportunity for future regenerative therapy, the relatively high costs, the limited storage capacity, and the time-dependent loss of cell viability, however, resulted in that the method did not really spread in the developed countries.
+While storing stem cells derived from extrafetal tissues provides the opportunity for future regenerative therapy, the relatively high costs, the limited storage capacity, and the time-dependent loss of cell viability has not allowed the method to spread in developed countries.
 Such stem cells are mainly suitable for allogeneic use.
-Although the immunogenicity of stem cells, apart from induced pluripotent stem cells, is generally low, the potential immunological response to allogeneic graft may require immunosuppressive treatment.
-In conclusion, for the time being the use of adult stem cells seems more advantageous for both cell therapy and tissue formation[29].
+Although the immunogenicity of stem cells, apart from induced pluripotent stem cells, is generally low, the potential immunological response to an allogeneic graft may require immunosuppressive treatment.
+For the time being the use of adult stem cells seems more advantageous for both cell therapy and tissue formation[29].

-It is also important to emphasize that the regeneration capacity of tissue-specific progenitor cells is affected by not only the "natural" process of aging, but many diseases (e.g., arthrosis, osteoporosis, cardiovascular, endocrine and metabolic diseases, inflammatory diseases, tumors).
+It is also important to emphasize that the regenerative capacity of tissue-specific progenitor cells is affected by both the natural process of aging and many diseases (e.g., arthrosis, osteoporosis, cardiovascular, endocrine and metabolic diseases, inflammatory diseases, tumors).
 The stem cell properties of progenitor cells may be adversely influenced by genomic instability, telomere shortening, epigenetic differences, loss of protein balance, nutrient deficiency, mitochondrial dysfunction, and intercellular communication disorders[30].

 STEM CELLS THERAPY IN AUTOIMMUNE DISEASES

-In the following, we summarize the clinical results of stem cell therapy in (certain) autoimmune diseases without completeness.
+In the following, we summarize the clinical results of stem cell therapy in select autoimmune diseases.

 Hematopoietic stem cells